Location

 $schema

 include the $schema property at the beginning of the file to specify the Cfgu version to communicate to other readers and tooling which specification version is intended.
-Also most modern editors will use this property to provide intellisense and validation for the Cfgu file.
+Also, most modern editors will use this property to provide IntelliSense and validation for the Cfgu file.

 Properties